jcaffet/hypnos/README.md

 The Lambda needs three parameters :
 - action : start, stop or list
 - account : AWS account to work with
+- region : AWS region to work with
 - mode : use "all" to handle all the autoscaling groups and EC2 instances.
 Or use "tagged" to only work with tagged instances.

 For a stop action, Hypnos Lambda :